Urriellu/pigmeo/trunk/README.txt

-"pigmeo-compiler" is part of "pigmeo" project.
-Visit http://pigmeo.urriellu.net for more information
+Visit http://pigmeo.org for more information